Shelf Bank

 Shelf Bank is a hill in the centre of Oswestry which has been a local nature reserve since 2014.
 It has an elevation of 145 m and is a 3 ha area consisting of acid grassland and naturally regenerated areas of woodland and scrub.

 Location and surroundings

 The site occupies the majority of a knoll which offers views across Oswestry town and the wider Shropshire countryside.
 For that reason during World War II anti-aircraft guns and lookout posts were established on the summit.
 Along the southern edge of the site there can be found a section of Wat's Dyke, an earth bank structure dating back to the Dark Ages.
-On the North side, it was surrounded by a vast desolate area of old railway sidings of the Cambrian Railways' Oswestry Branch Line (closed in the 1960s) and a huge Victorian engineering works, that has now been converted into a new Health Centre.
+On the North side, it was surrounded by a vast desolate area of old railway sidings of the Cambrian Railways' Oswestry Branch Line (closed by 1966) and a huge Victorian engineering works, that has now been converted into a new Health Centre.
 On the rare occasions when snow falls in the town, it provides the local populace with superb sledging opportunities.